mrCurry90/ExtraTerrainTools/README.md

 @Modders: Included in the suite is a simple way to add more tools to the Extra Terrain Tools-toolbar.
 If you wish add your own tools to the toolbar check out NoiseGeneratorConfigurator.cs for the gist of how to set it up.

-**Tools in current release**
+**Tools in v0.8**

 - Heightmap Generator - Generate a procedurally generated map with a single click.
-See the Heightmap Generator Manual for more.
+See the [Heightmap Generator Manual](https://docs.google.com/document/d/1Y35eAUWDHY_j4pUGkCSBjHaMf2RxPHbqJ7wJm86qDFs/edit?usp=drive_link) for more details.

 **Planned tools**